-If the Act of 11 September 2019 Public Procurement Law (New PPL) applies, there is no scope for domestic preferences.
-Foreign contractors can bid on procurement directly without any local partner or without any local presence.
+If the Public Procurement Law Act (PPL) applies, there is no scope for domestic preferences.
+Foreign contractors can bid on a procurement directly without any local partner or without any local presence.

-However, where article 346 of Treaty on the Functioning of the European Union (TFEU) is relied upon in order to exclude the application of the New PPL, defence procurement proceedings are conducted according to Decision 367/MON.
-The contracting entity may then request that the prime contractor be a domestic company if it can be demonstrated that the essential security interests of the state justify it.
-Furthermore, on the basis of Decision 367/MON the contracting entity may demand from the foreign contractor additional obligations such as offset obligations or the establishment of production or maintenance capacity in Poland.

-The result is that domestic contractors may be given a more favourable position in comparison with foreign contractors.
+However, where article 346 of the Treaty on the Functioning of the European Union (TFEU) is relied upon to exclude the application of the PPL, defence procurement procedures are conducted according to Decision 367/MON.
+The contracting entity may then request that the prime contractor be a domestic company if it can be demonstrated that the essential security interests of the state justify that.
+Furthermore, on the basis of Decision 367/MON, the contracting entity may demand from the foreign contractor additional obligations such as offset obligations or the establishment of production or maintenance capacity in Poland.
+The result is that domestic contractors may be given a more favourable position compared with foreign contractors.

-Only member states of the European Union and signatories of the Agreement on Government Procurement or a free-trade agreement with Poland are able to benefit from the full protection of the New PPL.
-Contractors from other countries may be less favourably treated, including facing total exclusion from bidding in procurement proceedings.
-Sanctions
+Only member states of the European Union and signatories of the Agreement on Government Procurement or a free-trade agreement with Poland are able to benefit from the full protection of the PPL.
+Contractors from other countries may be less favourably treated, including total exclusion from bidding in procurement procedures.